What is The 33k Task List Project?

 What if just thinking about my task list stresses me out?
 After 8+ years of private conversations with my clients, I get it.
 So much (di)stress has been generated from a task list for many women.
 That causes to so much chronic wear & tear on our bodies and minds.
 It doesn't have to be that way.
 You don't have to struggle alone.
-Let's connect.
+Here is an option.